schaefed/Ndarray/README.md

 freed when no other Ndarray objects points into the data.

 # Status

-This library is work in progress and only the most basic things are implemented, notably:
+This library is work in progress, the following things are implemented:
-- Data sharing.
+- Data sharing
-- Subsripting and slicing (including discontinuous) along an axis and/or elements.
+- Subsripting and slicing (including discontinuous) along an axis and/or elements
-- Scalar assignment to Ndarrays and elements.
+- Assignment to Ndarrays and elements
+- Broadcasting

 # Future Work
 The most urgent things to implemented are in this order: